ticianavalle/2018goals/README.md

 21. Dust: An Elysian Tail
 22. Hellblade: Senua’s Sacrifice
 23. Journey
-24. Life is Strange Beyond the Storm
+24. Life is Strange Beyond the Storm OK 25/03
 25. Sherlock Holmes: The Devil's Daughter
 26. Tearaway Unfolded
 27. The Order: 1886